Erasmus+ for Studies

 - During your stay abroad you must continue to pay the statutory tuition fee to Leiden University.

-- You must complete an online language assessment before and at the end of your Erasmus+ period.
+- You must complete an online language assessment before your Erasmus+ period.

 - You must complete an online participant report after your Erasmus+ period.